Gonken-GN/Hairup-BE/README.md

-# AirHealth Companion App
+# Hairup App

 ![Hairup Logo](https://storage.googleapis.com/hairup_bucket/Hairup%20Logo.jpeg)

 ## Overview

-The AirHealth Companion App is a mobile application designed to empower users with real-time Air Quality Index (AQI) data and personalized health recommendations.
+The Hairup App is a mobile application designed to empower users with real-time Air Quality Index (AQI) data and personalized health recommendations.
 Whether you're planning a jog in the park, a family picnic, or just stepping out for a stroll, this app is your go-to tool for staying informed and safeguarding your well-being.

 ## Key Features

 - **Real-time AQI Updates:** Receive up-to-the-minute air quality information for your precise location.

 - **Personalized Health Recommendations:** Our app goes beyond generic advice.
-By considering individual health profiles, including skin and overall sensitivity, age, and exact location, it tailors recommendations to your specific needs.
+By considering individual health profiles, age, and exact location, it tailors recommendations to your specific needs.

 - **Customized Guidance:** Input your current health status, planned outdoor time, and activities to generate bespoke advice that takes your unique circumstances into account.